 Top Opera Houses

-This theater was built at the end of the 18th century and - as befits its name - was burned down and rebuilt... twice in the 19th century.
-Then, finally, it was destroyed again by fire in 1996.
+This theater, located in beautiful Venice, was built at the end of the 18th century and - as befits its name - was burned down and rebuilt... twice in the 19th century.
+Then, it was destroyed once again by fire in 1996.
 This event was front page news, and engendered a major international effort to rebuild.
-Many celebrities led such efforts; American filmmaker Woody Allen was one of the most active.
+Many celebrities led such efforts: American filmmaker Woody Allen was one of the most active.

 The most important event hosted here is the New Year's concert that usually attracts some of the best musicians in the world.

 Located in Milan, right next to the Galleria, this theater is probably the most important opera house in the world, a true temple of classical music.
 It was founded in 1776 to replace a theater that had burned down.